aaronengland/time_series_forecasting/README.md

 ### Recommendation

-*To be updated after re-running with the new train/validation/test split.* Both models will be compared on unbiased test set metrics.
-In general:
+**SARIMA** is the recommended model for this dataset:
+- Lower error across all three metrics by a significant margin (MAPE: 9.40% vs 15.99%)

-- **SARIMA** excels when the data has strong, regular seasonality with a fixed period — its seasonal parameters are purpose-built for this.
-It also provides statistically rigorous 95% confidence intervals grounded in probability theory.
+- The data has strong, regular seasonality with a fixed 12-month period — exactly what SARIMA's seasonal parameters are designed to capture
+- Best order found was SARIMA(0,0,2)(1,1,1,12), meaning the model leverages 2 lags of past errors, seasonal autoregression, seasonal differencing, and a seasonal moving average term
+- Statistically rigorous 95% confidence intervals grounded in probability theory

+**Prophet** remains valuable as a complementary model:
+- Best parameters found were changepoint_prior_scale=0.4764, seasonality_prior_scale=3.4669, seasonality_mode=multiplicative
-- **Prophet** provides interpretable trend and seasonality component plots that are excellent for stakeholder communication, and its automatic changepoint detection makes it more robust to sudden regime shifts.
+- Its interpretable trend and seasonality component plots are excellent for stakeholder communication
+- Automatic changepoint detection makes it more robust to sudden regime shifts
-- In a production setting, running both models and comparing forecasts provides an additional layer of validation.
+- In a production setting, running both models and comparing forecasts provides an additional layer of validation

 ---